gopeek/investment-calculator/README.md

 import math
 ```

-> Instructions:
+Instructions:

-> Run the python program
+> 1.Run the python program

-> Choose investment or bond (Follow instructions from the console then)
+> 2.Choose investment or bond (Follow instructions from the console then)